Whelp-Inc/whelp-flutter-sdk/README.md

 ## 🕹️ Example

-For a more detailed example, check the [example](https://github.com/whelp/whelp_flutter_sdk) directory in this repository.
+For a more detailed example, check the <a href="https://github.com/whelp/whelp_flutter_sdk" target="_blank">example</a> directory in this repository.

 ## 📄 License
 This package is open-source and released under the MIT License.

 ## 🙏 Contributing

-Please report any issues or feature requests on the (GitHub repository)[https://github.com/Whelp-Inc/whelp-flutter-sdk].
+Please report any issues or feature requests on the <a href="https://github.com/Whelp-Inc/whelp-flutter-sdk" target="_blank">GitHub repository</a>.
 Contributions are welcome.